jhui/jhui.github.io/_backup/2017-03-18-Deep-learning-tutorial.markdown

 <img src="/assets/dl/tanh.png" style="border:none;width:50%">
 </div>

 As mention before, we want the gradient descent to follow the curve of the cost function but not in some zip zap pattern.
-For the sigmoid function, the output value is always positive (between 0 and 1).
-According to the formula below, the sign for the gradient for $$W$$ subjects to the sign of $$  \frac {\partial J}{\partial l_{k+1}} $$ because $$X$$ is always positive in a sigmoid layer output.
-So the derivatives for this layer are either all positive or all negative.
+For sigmoid function, the output value is always positive (between 0 and 1).
+According to the formular below, the sign for the gradient for $$W$$ subjects to the sign of $$  \frac {\partial J}{\partial l_{k+1}} $$ because $$X$$ is always positive in a sigmoid layer output.
+So the derivatives for this layer is either all positive or all negative.
 Instead of following the curve, all $$ W $$ in this layer move in the same direction in a zip zap pattern.

 $$
 \frac {\partial l_{k}}{\partial W} = X \cdot \frac {\partial J}{\partial l_{k+1}}